The cart is empty

-This simple soup is a favorite at our classes.
+This simple Provencal Tomato Soup is a favorite at our classes.
 It can be made with either fresh or canned tomatoes and eaten hot in the winter or cold in the summer.
 Some cooks I know prefer to use Arborio rice, so substitute it for the barley if you prefer.

 1. Heat the oil over medium-high heat in a wide, heavy-bottomed pan.
 Add the onion and cook for a minute.
 Turn the heat to medium, add the bay leaves and sweat the onion until it starts to soften, about 8 minutes.
 It shouldn’t color, so stir from time to time to prevent it sticking and burning.